-If you have any queries or questions regarding your personal information or how we process it, please complete the form below to log a query.
-This email address is actively monitored, and we endeavour to respond to all requests within 1 month.
+If you have any queries or questions regarding your Personal Information or how we Process it, please complete the form below to log a query.
+This email address is actively monitored, and we endeavour to respond to all requests within 1 (one) month.

-- If possible, please supply all or any of the following information in order to assist us in the process:
+If possible, please supply all or any of the following information to assist us in the Process:

 - Full name of the person lodging the compliant

 - Contact details such as email address and telephone number